parcel-tracking/api-server/README.md

-# Delivery Tracking for Whale - API Server
+# Parcel Tracking - Extension for Whale